rust-stuco/lectures/week11/slides.md

 # Synchronization

 To make sure instructions happen in a reasonable order, we need to establish *mutual exclusion*, so that threads don't interfere with each other.
-There are a number of synchronization primitives available to do this:
-* Mutexes
-* Reader-writer locks
-* Condition Variables
-* Semaphores

 ---

 # Sharing Resources With Mutual Exclusion